 Space Is Noisy: Comes into play on planets with little or no known atmosphere in both games.

 For Battlezone 2, the ISDF blast-laser's assault variant makes a "bang" noise when fired.
 This is not unrealistic, because real-life pulsed lasers also go make noise as the channel of air they pass through rapidly heats up and expands, producing blast waves.
 Same thing happens in the target, a tiny portion of it instantly and brutally vaporizes, sending destructive shockwaves throughout it.
 However, it also goes makes noise on planets with little or no known atmosphere.

 Stock Scream: A few Scion units reuse voice clips from the first game, albeit with the Scions' Voice of the Legion-ish filter.
 This may actually be justified, considering the Scions were once the NSDF's Black Dog squadron.

-Oddly enough, most of the Scion voices are the CCA/Russians voices from Battlezone with the filter added, and the radio static removed.
+Oddly enough, most of the Scion voices are the CCA/Soviet voices from Battlezone with the filter added, and the radio static removed.

 Timed Mission: The escape from Core after you have destroyed its main reactor, the final mission of the "bad" path.